jpacilo/jpacilo/README.md

 ## Hi, I'm Paolo 👋

-I'm a data scientist and a software engineer working in the intersection of climate, energy, sustainability + AI
+I'm a data scientist and a software engineer working in the intersection of climate action + AI.
+Currently, I'm exploring:
+- How we can identify green equity gaps in the built environment from developing countries using computer vision, statistics, and AI
+- How we can leverage agentic AI systems to accelerate energy system modelling (discovery + optimization + copilot) workflows

 Outside development work, I play 🎾, shoot 📸, and drink ☕️